FITing-Tree: A Data-aware Index Structure: Overview

 \subsubsection{Non-clustered Indexes}

 Secondary indexes can dramatically improve the performance of queries involving selections over a non-primary key attribute.
-Without secondary indexes, these queries would need to examine all tuples in the table, which can often be prohibitive.
-However, unlike a clustered index, a non-primary key attribute is not sorted and might contain duplicates.
+Without secondary indexes, these queries must examine all tuples, which is often prohibitive.
+Unlike a clustered index, a non-primary key attribute is not sorted and may contain duplicates.

-The main difference between a non-clustered (secondary) \system{} index and a clustered \system{} index is that a non-cluster index introduces an additional level that stores all indexed values of the non-primary column in sorted order, as shown in Figure~\ref{fig:non_clustered_tree} (called key pages).
-This level is then divided into variable-sized pages based on the error parameter using the same segmentation strategy for a clustered index.
-Each key page stores the keys of the attribute together with a pointer to the attribute in the table page.
+The primary difference between a clustered and an non-clustered \system{} is that a non-clustered \system{} requires an additional ``indirection layer'' (called ``Key Pages'' in Figure~\ref{fig:non_clustered_tree}).
+This layer is essentially an array of pointers that is the same size as the data but is sorted by the key that is being indexed.
+For example, the first position in this indirection layer will contain a pointer to the smallest value of the key being indexed.
+Note that a secondary B+ tree that uses fixed-size paging also requires this indirection layer.

+The first step in creating a non-clustered \system{} is to build the indirection layer by sorting the data by the indexed key (e.g., temperature, age) and materializing the array of pointers to each data item in the sorted order.
+Next, like in the clustered index case, the segmentation algorithm scans the indirection layer and produces a valid set of segments that are then inserted into the upper level tree.

+All operations on a non-clustered \system{} internally operate on the indirection layer.
+For example, for a lookup, the returned position of the data item is its position in the indirection layer.
+Then, to access the value, \system{} follows the pointer in the indirection layer at the predicted position.

-The sorted level of key pages in a non-clustered \system{} index introduces additional overhead compared to a clustered \system{} index.
-However, this overhead occurs in any non-clustered (secondary) index.
-More importantly, as we will show in our experiments, a non-clustered \system{} yields an index that has significantly fewer leaf and internal nodes when compared to a classical non-clustered B+ tree with fixed-size pages, reducing the storage footprint of a secondary index.
-Furthermore, by using different error parameters, the DBA can trade memory consumption for runtime as our cost model (Section~\ref{sec:cost_model}) shows.
+Although the sorted level of key pages in a non-clustered \system{} introduces additional overhead compared to a clustered \system{} index, this overhead occurs in any non-clustered (secondary) index.
+However, as we show in our experiments, a non-clustered \system{} is significantly smaller than a non-clustered B+ tree with fixed-size pages since it has fewer leaf and internal nodes.